Build Desktop Apps With Kotlin And Jetpack Compose For Desktop

 It's based on the Jetpack Compose declarative UI Toolkit made by Google for Android.
 Using Kotlin to design user interfaces promotes less bugs, better tooling support and more concise and robust code.
 This is achieved using a declarative UI model based on composable functions, which take in parameters to describe the UI logic without returning anything and must be free of side-effects.
 More details about composables are presented in the Compose mental model documentation.

-Although this tutorial's main subject is Compose for Desktop, but the concepts and most code snippets are also applicable to Android's Jetpack Compose.
+Although this tutorial's main subject is Compose Multiplatform for Desktop, but the concepts and most code snippets are also applicable to Android's Jetpack Compose.

 Getting started